-Animal research is conducted in most countries in the world, though practices differ greatly for recording and reporting the numbers.
+While animal research is conducted in most countries in the world, it is hard to come up with any accurate worldwide figures.
+Below we track the official statistics produced by countries that produce them, however, there are differences in the way these figures are recorded and reported.
 EU countries count animal experiments, while most other countries count the number of animals used.
 The U.S. counts only warm-blooded animals in research, teaching, and testing except for rats, mice, and birds that were bred for research.
 The EU counts all vertebrates as well as cephalopods (octopuses, squid etc).
 Currently, no country counts all invertebrates (e.g fruit flies and nematode worms).

 An increasing number of countries proactively publish their data, while many others neither collate nor publish animal numbers For a good example of openness, the British Government produces a press release and extensive statistical information in July each year (for the previous years’ numbers), and a briefing is organized for journalists by the Science Media Centre in conjunction with the Home Office.

 Speaking of Research seeks to report on the publication of any results when they come out.
 See the following table and click the “Link” beneath “More information” to be taken to in-depth statistics.

 |Country||Year||Number of animals / procedures (vertebrates)*